-British company Sirius Minerals (LON:SXX), the company building a huge polyhalite mine beneath a national park, is looking to raise up to $2 billion in government-backed debt to finish building its fertilizer project in North Yorkshire.
+British miner Sirius Minerals (LON:SXX), the company building a huge polyhalite mine beneath a national park, is looking to raise up to $2 billion in government-backed debt to finish building its fertilizer project in North Yorkshire.

 Delivering preliminary results for 2017, the company said its main focus this year will be securing up to $3bn from banks, including roughly $2bn under the government’s Infrastructure and Projects Authority, where discussions are ongoing.

 Sirius, which plans to sink two 1,500m deep shafts in the Yorkshire moors this year, expects to close those agreements in the second half of 2018.